HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 If used inside a data object, "template" continues to be the special key to set templates specific to any specific section header.
 Templates are mandatory to get headers and footers to function.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set sectionFooterTemplate property as box2 for a CollectionView widget frmCollection.myCollection.sectionFooterTemplate=box2;
+//Sample code to set sectionFooterTemplate property as box2 for a CollectionView widget frmCollection.myCollection.sectionFooterTemplate=box2;

 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   iOS
 *   Android